 An important benefit of the software is reducing errors during grant preparation.
-Proposals analyzes each proposal as it is prepared and checks for any errors that would prevent the proposal from being submitted successfully.
-This allows ALMs to catch mistakes and warnings before they submit their proposals, saving them the hassle of having to resubmit later.
+Proposals analyzes each proposal as it is prepared and uses real-time, opportunity-specific checks for any errors that would prevent the proposal from being submitted successfully.
+This allows ALMs to catch mistakes and warnings before they submit their proposals, saving them the hassle of resubmission.
 Additionally, because Whitehead used to rely heavily on a paper system, staff would occasionally make errors during data entry.
-Now that the ALMs can input information by themselves, and the proposal is routed through the approval process electronically, the number of data entry errors has gone down dramatically.
+Now that ALMs can input information themselves, and the proposal is routed through the approval process electronically, data entry errors have decreased dramatically.

 Collaboration and efficiency have also improved.
 “Before Cayuse, someone would input all grant application data page by page.
 Now we don’t have to do that,” Farnum says.
 “There’s less data entry compared to doing it from scratch.”
 Farnum says ALMs and other staff enjoy all being able to review different parts of a grant application simultaneously, rather than printing out hard copies—a major benefit during tight deadlines.

 Switching from a research system that didn’t meet the requirements of Whitehead to the Cayuse Research Suite proved to be very positive for the Institute.
 Proposals and Sponsored Projects have simplified processes and saved Whitehead significant time and money, ultimately allowing the Institute to better serve its community.